spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/special-product-types/product-options/product-options.md

   - /docs/en/product-options-import
 ---

 The **Product Options** category contains all data you need to manage product options in your online store.
-We have structured this section according to the following CSV files that you will have to use to import the data:
+We have structured this section according to the following CSV files that you must use to import the data:

 * [product_option.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/product-options/file-details-product-option.csv.html): lets you define product options, like insurance, warranty or gift wrapping, and its abstract products.
 * [product_option_price.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/special-product-types/product-options/file-details-product-option-price.csv.html): lets you define the net and gross prices for each product option.